flexera-public/grunt-adjust-sourcemaps/README.md

 ## Contributing

+Jakub Hampl (@gampleman) is the maintainer of this repo.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).